aws-cloudformation/aws-guard-rules-registry/README.md

 The Guard Rules Registry offers the following value:

 * Easy to consume Managed Rules Sets based on many of the sample AWS Conformance Packs. *see [Guard Rules Registry Managed Rule Sets](#managed-rule-sets)*
-* Individual Guard Rule files giving best effort to correspond to an AWS Config Managed Rule
+* Individual Guard Rule files giving *best effort* to correspond to an AWS Config Managed Rule
 * Rule Set mapping process to compile single rule set files for public consumption
 * A centralized location for users, teams, and organizations to manage and open source their custom Guard rule sets
+* Resource level rule suppress!
+See [Using Guard Rules Registry Rule Suppression](./docs/USING_GUARD_RULES_REGISTRY.md#guard-rules-registry-rule-suppression) for more details.

 ### Registry Rules Files